tmf-map/docsite/docs/typescript/4.class/data-modifiers.md

 ### constructor parameters with modifiers

-TypeScript includes a concise way to create and assign a class instance property from a constructor parameter.
-Rather than:
+Having a member in a class and initializing it like below:

 ```typescript
 class TestClass {